 In the moving business, being eco-friendly means running their vehicles on biodiesel fuel or at least portraying to do so.
 Biodiesel is tested to be a cleaner burning, alternative fuel made from organic sources.
 But it doesn’t always come out as the most sustainable option.
 Several studies have shown that biofuels may be cleaner to burn.
 However, there are srong indications that the process to produce the fuel, results in immense carbon emission.
 It takes anywhere from 27 to 118 percent more energy to produce a gallon of biodiesel than the energy it contains.
 Biofuels such as biodiesel from soybeans can create up to four times more climate-warming emissions than standard diesel or petrol.
 Other potential risks include, land and water scarcity, loss of biodiversity, and nitrogen pollution through the use of excess fertilizer.
 Nothing is without penalty and biofuels certainly have its drawbacks.
 Green Moving or “Greenwashing”?

 Lastly, to avoid further greenwashing (green moving or “greenwashing”?), look for companies that are certified.
 These are certification systems that strive to standardize the principles of social and environmental responsibility.
 Such organizations include, Green Business Bureau, B Corporation and Green America Certified Business.
-In addition, there are an immense number of non-profit organizations like Green City Force, that have come together for the sole purpose of helping the environment.
+In addition, there are an immense number of non-profit organizations that have come together for the sole purpose of helping the environment.
 Insure the company of your choice is an avid member.

 Green Moving or “Greenwashing”?
 Decide for yourself.